 For example, lenders apply a maximum debt-to-income ratio of 43% to only the borrower who lives in the property to determine the mortgage they can afford.
 This is lower than the debt-to-income ratio used for other types of mortgages and because it only factors in the income for the occupying applicant -- effectively excluding the non-occupying co-borrower's income -- the loan you qualify for may be significantly reduced.

 Additionally, lenders also typically require a 10% down payment for manually underwritten mortgages with a non-occupant co-borrower, which is higher than the 3% down payment permitted for most conventional loan programs.
-The higher your down payment, the more you need to contribute to buy a home although your down payment can come from a gift, grant or other home buyer assistance program if you are purchasing a single unit property such as a home, condominium or co-op.
+The higher your down payment, the more you need to contribute to buy a home, although your down payment can come from a gift, grant or other home buyer assistance program if you are purchasing a single unit property such as a home, condominium or co-op.

 The loan program is another key consideration.
 For FHA mortgages with a non-occupant co-borrower, the down payment requirement is 25% -- as compared to 3.5% for a standard FHA loan -- unless the applicants are relatives and the home purchase transaction does not involve a relative selling a property to another relative who intends to be a non-occupant co-borrower on the mortgage (in which case the standard down payment requirement applies).
+In this case, the property must also be a single unit property such as a house, condominium or co-op.

 In conclusion, multiple factors affect the guidelines for co-borrowers, including if they intend to live in the property being financed, the loan program and underwriting method.
 If you plan to apply for a mortgage with a co-borrower, we recommend that you contact multiple lenders in the table below to determine how they would handle your unique circumstances.
 Given the exceptions and potential differences in qualification requirements that we outlined above, it is important to understand the lender's approach before you submit your application.